-Ard, V. and Darvill, T. 2015 Revisiting old friends: the production, distribution and use of Peterborough Ware in Britain, Oxford Journal of Archaeology **, 1-31.
+Ard, V. and Darvill, T. 2015 Revisiting old friends: the production, distribution and use of Peterborough Ware in Britain, Oxford Journal of Archaeology 34(1), 1-31.

 Bayliss, A. and O’Sullivan, M. 2013 Interpreting Chronologies for the Mound of the Hostages, Tara and its contemporary context in Neolithic and Bronze Age Ireland, in O’Sullivan, M., Scarre, C. and Doyle, M. (eds.)
-Tara from the past to the future.
-Wordwell: Dublin, 26-104.
+Tara from the past to the future, 26-104.
+Dublin: Wordwell.

 Bradley, R. 1990 The Passage of Arms.
 Cambridge: Cambridge University Press.